Angie Motshekga: National government

 Motshekga was elected to the National Assembly in April 2009.
 Newly elected president Jacob Zuma unbundled the Education portfolio into two new, separate ministries.
 Motshekga was appointed Minister of Basic Education.
 She took office on 11 May 2009.
 During her first term, textbooks were not delivered to impoverished Limpopo schools between December 2011 and June 2012.
 She faced calls to resign or be removed, but she remained in the position.

 Following the 2014 general election, Zuma retained Motshekga in her position.
 Bathabile Dlamini unseated her as women's league president in August 2015.
 In 2017, she ran for ANC national president under the women's league banner without asking for permission.
 The league criticised Motshekga and later endorsed Nkosazana Dlamini-Zuma for the ANC presidency.

 Zuma resigned as South African president in February 2018 and deputy president Cyril Ramaphosa was designated as his successor.
 Ramaphosa kept Motshekga in her position.
 In 2019, she became the longest-serving education minister in South African history.
 She was re-elected as an MP in that year's general election.
 She remained as minister of basic education.

 On 15 February 2021, Motshekga said to pupils at Prospectus High School in Pretoria that an "educated man won't rape".
 Her comment caused outrage.
 She responded by saying that her comment was taken out of context.

-In 2014 Motshekga claimed that the standard of question papers had increased after an English exam paper riddled with basic spelling and grammar errors was given to learners.
+In 2014, Motshekga claimed that the standard of question papers had increased after an English exam paper riddled with basic spelling and grammar errors was given to learners.
 In 2022 a mathematics examination paper included a problem that was unsolvable due to a typing error.
 The error was not picked up before the paper was given and Motshekga's department will decide whether an upward mark adjustment of 1% or 2% is necessary.

+She was appointed as acting president of the Republic of South Africa on 2 July 2021, as President Cyril Ramaphosa attended the state funeral of Kenneth Kaunda in Zambia.

+Following the 2024 South African general election she became the Minister of Defence and Military Veterans.

+In January 2025, Motshekga stated that the M23 offensive against South African positions in the Democratic Republic of the Congo, resulting in the death of 13 South African peacekeepers, was only alleviated after President Ramaphosa told the Rwandan government that continued attacks would be interpreted by South Africa as a "declaration of war" by Rwanda.

+International positions

+Since 2023, Motshekga has been a member of the United Nations High-Level Panel on the Teaching Profession, co-chaired by Kersti Kaljulaid and Paula-Mae Weekes.